-WOOD BADGE.
-The most well-known example of advanced leadership training, Wood Badge is designed for all adult Scout leaders.
+WOOD BADGE is the most well-known example of advanced leadership training, it is designed for all adult Scout leaders.
 Its focus is on leadership, not outdoor skills.
 The first part of the Wood Badge course is conducted in a format similar to unit meetings while the second part of the course uses a unit camping activity as its delivery model.
 The course content and leadership principles introduced apply to Scouters in all leadership positions and provide a common foundation of leadership skills to be used throughout all program areas.

-Successful completion of the basic leader training for a Scouter's position is the prerequisite for enrollment in a Wood Badge training course.
+(NOTE: Completion of leader position-specific training is required for enrollment in a Wood Badge training course)

-LEADERSHIP CHALLENGE.
-Adults practice their leadership skills in this action-packed, weeklong course.
+LEADERSHIP CHALLENGE is where adults practice their leadership skills in this action-packed, weeklong course.
 The course hones the skills taught in Wood Badge in an outdoor, experiential learning environment.
 Leadership Challenge underscores the values of Scouting and teamwork and promotes the concepts of servant leadership.
 Open to Scouters who have completed Wood Badge, Leadership Challenge is currently conducted at Philmont and the Summit.
 More information on the Leadership Challenge can be found at the following sites: